guaix-ucm/pyemir/doc/user/intro.rst

    $ conda config --add channels http://ssb.stsci.edu/astroconda

-It is easy to create a new environment and install the required packages using (in this example python 3.7 is defined as the default python interpreter):
+It is easy to create a new environment and install the required packages using:

 ::

-   $ conda create --name emir python=3.7 \
+   $ conda create --name emir python=3 \
    astropy \
    cython \
    ipython \